Boilertalk/Web3.swift/README.md

 To elaborate a little on this decision: With XCode 11 and Swift 5.1 we reached a point with Swift Package Manager where it slowly started making other package managers irrelevant.
 You could already load all your dependencies in the XCode project with Swift Package Manager.
-With more updates it became even more prelevant.
-Cocoapods and Carthage maintainers lost interest into their project and stopped maintaining it.
+With more updates it became even more prevalent.
+Cocoapods and Carthage maintainers lost interest in their project and stopped maintaining it.
 There are many unresolved issues, many problems especially for library developers with Cocoapods.

 So much hassle for no real gain.
 Users can already put dependencies which support SPM into their XCode project.
 So why bother?